sacrosby/customs-mac-public/README.md

-This installs the cusomizations I prefer to use on MacOS, this is the public edition.
+This script (customs.sh) installs the cusomizations I prefer to use on MacOS, this is the public edition.
 ---

 # My Priority Tool List